Prashyt/terraform-aws-lamp/README.md

 ### Prerequisites

 - terraform - Download the latest version using your local package manager like Homebrew on Mac or Chocolatey on Windows.
-- aws account - A Amazon Web Services account with IAM permissions to provision resources.
+- aws account - An Amazon Web Services account with IAM permissions to provision resources.
+- vpc information - Obtain the default VPC ID and Subnet ID
+- key pair - Generate a key pair on your local machine or in AWS EC2 Console

 ```
 brew install terraform